olicreater1/Minecraft-Server-Free/README.md

 4. Wait for run script to be created, then run it by doing ./Run.sh
 5. Play your server by typing in the ip adress of the hosting server
 # Trouble Shooting
-If you never set up a server before you may need to forward the minecraft port to make it work If you have a server directroy already you may need to rename or delete it for the script to work
+-If you never set up a server before you may need to forward the minecraft port to make it work -If you have a server directroy already you may need to rename or delete it for the script to work